DevCloudy-max/tech_eazy_DevOps_DevCloudy-max-Public/README.md

  s3_bucket_prefix = "techeazy-logs-dev-role-"
  delete_S3_bucket = "true"
 🔐 Don't include sensitive keys here.
-### NOTE : It is not compulsory to create this file i already created this in my project but if you need any change in configuration like, change type of the instacne, stop instance type etc then you can do.
+### NOTE : It is not compulsory to create this file i already created in my project but if you need any change in configuration like, change type of the instacne, stop instance type etc then you can do.